 International Women’s Day (IWD), marked annually on March 8, is a global day to celebrate the social, economic, cultural and political achievements of women.
-This year’s theme is “#BreakTheBias.”
+This year’s theme is “#EmbraceEquity.”
 As the IWD website explains, “Equity isn’t just a nice-to-have, it’s a must-have.
 A focus on gender equity needs to be part of every society’s DNA.
 And it’s critical to understand the difference between equity and equality.”

 Leadership opportunities for women at Robert Half